List of Mad Men characters: Don Draper

 Donald "Don" Draper (né Dick Whitman; Jon Hamm) born in 1926, is the creative director at Sterling Cooper Advertising Agency; he eventually rises to become a partner.
 He later becomes a founding partner at Sterling Cooper Draper Pryce.
-Draper is the series' protagonist, and more storylines focus on him than on other characters.
+Draper is the series' protagonist, and more story lines focus on him than on other characters.

 Peggy Olson

 Margaret "Peggy" Olson (Elisabeth Moss), upon introduction, is the ostensibly naïve "new girl" at Sterling Cooper.
 She was originally Draper's secretary, but showed surprising talent and initiative, including a knack for understanding the consumer's mind.
 Don promotes her to copywriter, and she eventually accepts a copy chief position with Ted Chaough's firm, CGC, only to find herself once again working for Don following a merger.
 Peggy's first campaign is for Belle Jolie lipstick; she is promoted to junior copywriter on the same day that she goes into labor.
 Peggy either hid or was in denial about her pregnancy; she gives birth to a boy conceived with Pete Campbell, with whom she had a couple of one night stands.
 After her return to Sterling Cooper, she continues to have success as a copy writer and eventually loses her little girl style, cuts her hair, and begins to dress more like an adult, but with subtle nods to her Catholic school girl upbringing.